GabrielRochon/WattpadStats/README.md

 # Versions
 ## Version 1.1 (June 27th 2020)
 Additions:
+- Increments from yesterday are shown next to reads, votes and parts.
 - The output is now an Excel spreadsheet instead of a regular text file.
 This makes the output cleaner.

 ## Version 1.0 (June 27th 2020)